phenotypic.abc_.ObjectRefiner#

 - Type:

 Applies the refinement to an image.
-Returns a modified Image with refined objmask and objmap but unchanged RGB/gray/enh_gray.
+Returns a modified Image with refined objmask and objmap but unchanged RGB/gray/detect_mat.
 Handles copy/inplace logic and validates data integrity.

-Abstract static method implemented by subclasses.
+Abstract instance method implemented by subclasses.
 Performs the actual refinement algorithm.
-Parameters are automatically matched to instance attributes.
+Access parameters via

-Static utility that creates a binary morphological footprint (disk, square, or diamond) for use in morphological operations.
+Static utility that creates a binary morphological shape (disk, square, or diamond) for use in morphological operations.

 Notes